 How cave diving works

 There are three main classifications of diving: cave diving, open-water diving and cavern diving.
 Open-water diving is where all divers start gaining experience, and it’s defined as a dive in which linear access to the surface is directly available — in other words, by swimming straight up, a diver should be able to get a head above water, and sunlight is easily visible.
 In cavern diving, on the other hand, a diver is exploring permanent, naturally occurring caverns and has a ceiling overhead, but an entrance and visible light from the sun are in sight.
-Both open-water diving and cavern diving are considered recreational activities that require recreational-level certifications and training, and divers usually limit descents to 130 feet.
+Both open-water diving and cavern diving are considered recreational activities that require recreational-level certifications of cave diving courses, training and divers usually limit descents to 130 feet.

 The stress it can cause